Skip to Content

 This fragrance oil is infused with natural essential oils including cedarwood, fir, lavandin, patchouli, labdanum, and mandarin.

-Blend recommendations: Saffron Cedarwood, Fireside
+Blend recommendations: Saffron Cedarwood, Fireside, Cranberry Prosecco

 Alternative branding ideas: Twinkling Balsam, White Balsam, Noble Fir and Cedar